Looking to improve your credit score?

-Ultimately, you should aim to boost your FICO score to the high 700’s, so you can receive the best interest rates from lenders.
+So, ultimately, in order to enjoy good credit rates and the best possible perks, you should aim to boost your FICO score to the high 700’s, so you can receive the best interest rates from lenders.

-What Your FICO Credit Score Means
+Understanding your Credit Scores – What Your FICO Credit Score Means

 - 300 – 579 Very Poor: It’s unlikely that you’ll get approved for any type of credit.
 A very poor credit score makes you vulnerable to scams and traps such as payday loans and unreasonably-high interest rates that can keep you in debt, “underwater,” for years.